NiazeTanoy/NiazeTanoy/README.md

 - Proven ability to operate in regulated, audit-focused, and high-availability organizations

 ## Education
-- MEng in Industrial Engineering — Lamar University, TX, USA
+- MEng in Industrial and Systems Engineering — Lamar University, TX, USA
 - MBA (MIS) — American International University of Bangladesh
 - BSc in Computer Science and Engineering — Ahsanullah University of Science and Technology